robert72127/blog/_pages/books.md

 permalink: /books/
 ---

-This is where i will be sharing books, textbooks, papers and scripts that i think are worth recommendig.
+Books, textbooks, papers and scripts that i think are worth recommendig.

 ## Mathematics